steven-liou/tailslideReadmeDraft/SDK_README.md

 ###### `FlagManager.prototype.disconnect()`

-Asynchronously disconnects the `FlagManager` instance from NATS JetStream and Redis databse
+Asynchronously disconnects the `FlagManager` instance from NATS JetStream and Redis database

 **Parameters:**